xmtp/xmtp-flutter/README.md

 var friend = "0x123..."; // my friend's address

 var workTalk = await client.newConversation(
   friend,
   conversationId: "my.example.com/work",
   metadata: {"title": "Work Talk"},
 );
 var playTalk = await client.newConversation(
   friend,
   conversationId: "my.example.com/play",
   metadata: {"title": "Play Talk"},
 );

 var conversations = await client.listConversations();
 var myConversations = conversations.where((c) =>
     c.conversationId.startsWith("my.example.com/"));
 ```

-## Different Types of Content
+## Different types of content

-When sending a message you can specify the type of content.
+When sending a message, you can specify the type of content.
 This allows you to specify different
 types of content than the default (a simple string, `ContentTypeText`).

-Support for other types of content can be added during client construction by registering additional
-including a `customCodecs` parameter.
+Support for other types of content can be added during client construction by registering additional `ContentCodecs`, including a `customCodecs` parameter.
 Every codec declares a specific content type identifier,
-`ContentTypeId` which is used to signal to the Client which codec should be used to process the
+`ContentTypeId`, which is used to signal to the Client which codec should be used to process the
 content that is being sent or received.
 See [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md)
 for more details on codecs and content types.

 Codecs and content types may be proposed as interoperable standards through [XRCs](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-9-composite-content-type.md).
 If there is a concern that the recipient may not be able to handle a non-standard content type,
 the sender can use the contentFallback option to provide a string that describes the content being
 sent.
 If the recipient fails to decode the original content, the fallback will replace it and can be
 used to inform the recipient what the original content was.